This post updated:

 For painting on a tabletop, I find canvas boards a little easier to work with than stretched canvas.
 (Bob recommends against canvas boards- which are essentially canvas stretched over cardboard- but Bob never had to organize an event for multiple amateur painters in a space that needed to be free from paint stains at the end of the day!)
 You can get 24 of these bad boys for under $20 on Amazon.

-PRO TIP: Have some masking tape or painters tape on hand for securing canvas boards tot he table.
-Kids especially will do a little better if you add a few loops of tape to the back of their canvas, so it won’t slide around on the table.
+PRO TIP: Have some masking tape or painters tape on hand for securing canvas boards to the table.
+Kids especially will do a little better if you either 1. tape down, or 2, add a few loops of tape to the back of their canvas, so it won’t slide around on the table as they paint.

 Special Tools: Fan Brushes and Palette Knives

 Bob Ross often uses fan brushes and palette knives on his episodes.
 These aren’t popular tools, apart from professional artists, but they can be purchased online or at any craft store.
 Though handy to have on hand, if you skip on these specialty items, you probably won’t notice much difference in the finished product.